-Projects could include lectures, panel discussions, and conferences; teacher institutes and workshops; reading and film discussion groups; site interpretations; the development and fabrication of interpretive exhibits; and the production of films, television and radio programming, and interactive media.
-However, all funded programs have the following characteristics in common:
+Funded projects take many different forms—lectures, panel discussions, and conferences; teacher institutes and workshops; reading and film discussion groups; site interpretations; the development and fabrication of interpretive exhibits; and the production of films, television and radio programming, and interactive media.
+However, all funded programs have the following characteristics in common.

 -They are firmly grounded in the humanities.

 -Humanities scholars play an active role in their conception, design, and execution.

 -They are conducted in a spirit of open and informed inquiry.

 -They are directed primarily to the general public, both adults and young people, outside of the regular school or college classroom.
 Programs targeting special audiences such as K-12 teachers, community college faculty, ethnic and community groups, or professional groups are also welcome.

 -Major grants for community projects fund comprehensive public programs such as lectures, seminars and conferences; book and film discussions; interpretive exhibits and materials; town forums and civic discussions; and teacher workshops.

 -Major grants for media projects fund film, radio, or interactive programming.
 Applicants may request funds for any phase of the project, including scripting, development, production, post- production, and, in some cases, distribution and free public screenings.

 All projects funded by Humanities Texas must be grounded in the humanities and incorporate critical reflection, interpretation, and open discussion.
 In the case of contemporary public issues, sponsors should draw upon the disciplines of the humanities to understand and interpret the specific political, social, cultural, or economic topics under consideration.
 For example, a program addressing environmental issues might draw from history, literature, ethics, and jurisprudence.
 Programs dealing with public policy questions and controversial contemporary issues must provide a balance of viewpoints to avoid advocacy and bias.